paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

       (III) affect the ability of the recipient of the grant to obligate or expend non-Federal funds to meet the non-Federal cost share for the project for which the grant is provided after the period described in clause (i).

-  (C) *Additional requirement.—* — The Secretary shall apply the same requirements of [section 117(k) of title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section117/k&num=0&edition=prelim), United States Code, to a port project assisted in whole or in part under this section as the Secretary does a port-related freight project under [section 117 of title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section117&num=0&edition=prelim), United States Code.

-  (D) *Construction, repair, or alteration of vessels.—* — With regard to the construction, repair, or alteration of vessels, the same requirements of [section 117(k) of title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section117/k&num=0&edition=prelim), United States Code, shall apply regardless of whether the location of contract performance is known when bids for such work are solicited.
+  (C) *Construction, repair, or alteration of vessels.—* — With regard to the construction, repair, or alteration of vessels, the same requirements of [section 117(k) of title 23](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section117/k&num=0&edition=prelim), United States Code, shall apply regardless of whether the location of contract performance is known when bids for such work are solicited.

 (11) **Administration.—**